mgrmtech/fidelius-cli/README.md

 ## Examples

-The `./examples` folder can be perused for guidance on integrating Fidelius CLI with Node JS, Python, and PHP codebases.
+The `./examples` folder can be perused for guidance on integrating Fidelius CLI with Node JS, Python, Ruby, and PHP codebases.
 These examples can be run with the following commands.

 ```
 $ node examples/node/index.js
 $ python3 examples/python/main.py
+$ ruby examples/python/main.rb
 $ php examples/php/index.php
 ```